 On May 31, 2012, Valve announced that Dota 2 will be free to play, with an in-game item store and drop system similar to Team Fortress 2.
 All heroes will be unlocked from the start, and players do not have to pay to play any hero in their game, unlike League of Legends.

 Players can purchase customizable items for their heroes with money through the in-game item store.
-The store also sells courier skins, keys to open dropped treasure chests, announcer voice packs, and name and description tags to rename items.
+The store also sells courier skins, announcer voice packs, and name and description tags to rename items.
 All purchasable items can also be found for free.
 At the end of a match, players will sometimes receive a free item drop or locked chest.
 All purchasable items in Dota 2 are cosmetic only, and will not affect gameplay in any manner.
 Items received or purchased in the beta will not be wiped, and will carry over to the game's official launch.

-Players will also earn some Battle Points at the end of every match, which goes towards their Battle Level.
-Every level up will give the player a new item.
+Players earn some Battle Points at the end of every match, which goes towards their Battle Level.
+Every player is given a present which they can open every five levels.
 The in-game store sells point boosters which increase the rate of Battle Point generation for several days.
 To encourage users not to leave matches early, these point boosters benefit not just the buyer of the item, but all players in game and spectating.
 Players can also trade items with other people using the Steam trading interface, and can trade with items and vouchers from outside of Dota 2.

-Dota 2 will also use the Steam Workshop, the third Valve game to do so.
+Dota 2 also uses the Steam Workshop, the third Valve game to do so.
 The community can contribute their items similar to Team Fortress 2, and vote on their favorites.
-Valve will pick highly rated items to sell in their in-game store, and contributors will earn a cut from sales of their items.
-Valve has stated that over 80% of items in the store are from the community.
+Valve picks highly rated items to sell in their in-game store, and contributors earn a cut from sales of their items.
+Valve have stated that over 80% of items in the store are from the community.

 Spectating and Tournaments